winitzki/scall/tutorial/programming_dhall.md

 TODO:validate these statements by running some examples and show timings!

-## Church encodings for more complicated types
+## Church encodings of more complicated types

 ### Mutually recursive types

-If two or more types are defined recursively through each other, one needs a separate pattern functor and a separate the Church encoding for each of the types.
+If two or more types are defined recursively through each other, one needs a separate pattern functor and a separate Church encoding for each of the types.

 As an example, consider this Haskell definition: